Australia wants Facebook and Google to pay for news on their sites. Other countries think it’s a good idea too

 One of the key issues Google and Facebook have with the Australian law is the fact that if news publishers and tech platforms can’t agree on payment rates, regulators can step in to dictate terms.
 That would be a momentous shift of power from the private companies to a government that they haven’t yet had to deal with.
 It’s also something that is catching attention around the world.

 “Australia is early,” said Johan Lidberg, a media professor at Monash University in Melbourne.
-“There’s some chance that there will be quite a few countries that will do variations of this,” he said.
-“There is an awakening to the fact that we’ve got to do something.”
+“There’s some chance that there will be quite a few countries that will do variations of this."
+He added: “There is an awakening to the fact that we’ve got to do something.”

 Malta’s Saliba, who has played a key role in the European Parliament’s efforts to reform digital laws in the block, and he said he was planning to meet with his Australian counterparts to discuss their efforts.
 “Binding arbitration in case agreements fail, I think it can be an option that we can look into,” he said.